 Years after my brother’s death by suicide in 1999, I finally developed the need to speak about him, his death, about mental illness.
 But up to that point, I had done what many do.
 I didn’t talk about it.
 Those around me didn’t talk about it.
 We kind of pretended everything was good, and we just kept living our lives.
 We loved Dan dearly, cared for Dan, but largely didn’t deal with the elephant in the room.
 To this day, I regret not talking with my brother about his illness, and what he was going through.
 Today, I have MUCH greater empathy for him.

-If you are at all interested in having me speak, to share my story and my ongoing journey of recovery, please don’t hesitate to use the “Contact Suzy” option at the bottom of this page.
+If you are at all interested in having me speak, to share my story and my ongoing journey of recovery, please don’t hesitate to check the testimonials you will find at this website.
+And please use the “Contact” option at the bottom of this page to get in touch.